Jennings State Forest

 The Jennings State Forest is in the U.S. state of Florida.
 The 25,301 acre forest is located in northeastern Florida, near Jacksonville.
 The forest is the home of rare plants such as the Bartram's Ixia and St. John's Susan.

+Jennings State Forest is surrounded by various recreational areas and wildlife management areas including the Nolan Road, Knights Landing, and Indian Ford Recreational Areas.